stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 - **Verify and sign**: Transactions are verified to confirm if they are well-formed.
 Required signatures are filled in.
 - **Broadcast**: Transactions are send to a node.
 - **Register**: A miner receives transactions and adds them to the "mempool", a holding area for all the pending transactions.
 - **Process**: Miners review the mempool and select transactions for the next blocked to be mined.
 Depending on the transaction type, different actions can happen during this step.
-For example, post-conditions could be verified for a token transfer, new tokens could be minted, or an attemp to call an existing smart contract method could be made.
+For example, post-conditions could be verified for a token transfer, new tokens could be minted, or an attempt to call an existing smart contract method could be made.
 - **Confirm**: Miners successfully mine blocks with a set of transactions.
 The transactions inside are successfully propogated to the network.

 ## Types